ray-project/ray/doc/source/serve/migration.md

 ## What has been changed?

-In Ray Serve 2.0, we release [new deployment API](converting-to-ray-serve-deployment).
-For 1.x deployment API, it can still be used but with a deprecation warning.
+In Ray Serve 2.0, we released a [new deployment API](converting-to-ray-serve-deployment).
+The 1.x deployment API can still be used, but with a deprecation warning.

 ## Migrating the 1.x Deployment